 One study that looked at medical students’ performance had a group of students take an art criticism course at a local museum and compared their performance with the control group, who didn’t take the course.
 Results found that the medical students who took the art course ended up being better at diagnosing eye diseases than the control group.
 They exposed themselves to something completely outside their career and it ended up making them better doctors.

-Is finding a new job also on your list for 2022?
+Is finding a new job on your list of things to do?
 Check out our open positions here.